Jermall Charlo: Charlo vs. Korobov

 In October 2018, Premier Boxing Champions announced a doubleheader for December 22, 2018, at the Barclays Center in Brooklyn, New York.
 The card, which would be televised by FOX, would feature Jermell Charlo defending his WBC light middleweight title against Tony Harrison and Jermall Charlo defending his WBC interim middleweight title against former world title challenger Willie Monroe Jr. (23–3, 6 KOs).
 The twins flipped a coin to see who would close the show.
 The official press conference took place on October 25.
 On December 15, a week before the fight, it was reported that the WBC had been alerted of an adverse finding in Monroe's pre-fight drug test.
 It was reported that Russian boxer Matt Korobov (28–1, 14 KOs), who was scheduled to fight on the untelevised undercard against Juan DeAngel, stepped up to the challenge.
 Koborov, usually fighting at the light heavyweight limit, was dropping down to super middleweight to fight DeAngel, and now had six days to come down to 160 pounds from super middleweight.
 The WBC issued a statement confirmed Monroe would not be able to challenge Charlo for the title.
 They also confirmed the adverse finding was a banned steroidal substance.
-According to the sample collector, Monroe disclosed that he had used a non-specific "testosterone booster", as written in the Doping Control Form; however, did not request a 'therapeutic Use Exception' for the substance.
+According to the sample collector, Monroe disclosed that he had used a non-specific "testosterone booster", as written in the doping control form; however, he did not request a 'therapeutic use exception' for the substance.
 Charlo vs. Korobov was confirmed on December 17.
 Korobov had only two pounds to lose as it was revealed the contracted weight limit for his fight against DeAngel was 162 pounds.